pythonarcade/arcade/doc/pygame_comparison.rst

 * Encourages separation of logic and display code.
 Pygame tends to put both into the same game loop.
 * Runs on top of OpenGL 3+ and Pyglet, rather than the old SDL1 library.
-  (Currently in the process of moving to SDL2.)
+  (Currently PyGame is in the process of moving to SDL2.)
 * With the use of sprite lists, uses the acceleration of the graphics card to improve performance.
 * Easily scale and rotate sprites and graphics.